 A Parent's Guide to Kids' Vaccines

-• Tell your health care provider beforehand if: The individual is moderately or severely ill, has a bleeding disorder or is on anticoagulant therapy, or has ever had an allergic reaction to eggs, latex, or to a previous dose or another component of the flu vaccine, or had Guillain-Barre Syndrome (GBS) within six weeks of receipt of a prior influenza vaccine.
+• Tell your health care provider beforehand if: The individual has ever had a severe allergic reaction to a previous dose of the vaccine.